-Scaffolding systems are strictly regulated with numerous laws.
-The vast majority of these laws come from OSHA, but some are set forth by state governments as well to help fill in gaps in compliance.
+Numerous laws strictly regulate scaffolding systems.
+The vast majority of these regulations come from OSHA, but some are set forth by state governments to help fill in compliance gaps.

 These scaffolding safety guidelines, which come directly from OSHA standards, are explored in greater depth in the sections below.

 Scaffolding systems need to be designed and built a certain way to be deemed safe.
 Different regulations apply to different types of scaffolding systems—such as supported scaffolds versus suspension platforms—but the general premise is the same: make sure the structure is secure and safe to use.

 On supported scaffolds, OSHA requires guardrails to be installed at heights over 10 feet in most circumstances.
 Guardrails must be between 38 inches and 45 inches in height, with the midrails being installed at about half that height.